Woolston Works F.C.: Later teams

 During the First World War, a team from the works, now owned by John I. Thornycroft & Company was formed, known as Thornycrofts (Woolston) F.C..
 They survived until 1926 and reached the First Round Proper of the F.A.
 Cup in 1919–20 where they took Burnley of the Football League First Division to a replay.

 In 1960, Vosper Thornycroft F.C. was founded.
 They subsequently changed their name to VT F.C. and then to Sholing F.C. who now play in the Southern League Division One South & West.

+Colours

+The club's dominant jersey was black and white hoops.